WithHolm/d-buddy/instructions.md

 * NEVER RUN ANY GIT COMMANDS. dont commit any changes
 * dont run cargo clippy
 * always run cargo check and cargo fmt after code changes
-* all tasks are made like : "- {checkbox} [task description}". any indentation under is subtasks for the main task.
+* all tasks are made like : "- {checkbox} [task description]". any indentation under is subtasks for the main task.

 ---